Our Church is a Safe Place

 Click here to download our reporting procedure.

 The Baptist Union of Victoria also has an Ethical Standards Worker (Brenda Williams).
-If you feel unable to contact Celia about any concerns please contact the Baptist Union directly.
+If you feel unable to contact Elsie about any concerns please contact the Baptist Union directly.

 Click here to download our incident or injury reporting form.